Israel strikes Hamas in Gaza over rockets, fire balloons | International

 Mediators from the United Nations, Egypt and Qatar have been working to restore calm.
 Qatari envoy Mohammad Al-Emadi has been in Gaza since Tuesday holding talks with Hamas leaders.
 Israel has struck Hamas facilities almost nightly for the past two weeks, saying it would not tolerate the balloons.

-With tension high, Israel has closed its only commercial crossing with Gaza, banned sea access and halted fuel imports into the coastal strip, leading to its only power plant shutting down last week.
-Health officials have voiced concern that the power plant shut-down could aggravate a novel coronavirus outbreak in impoverished Gaza, which is home to 2 million Palestinians.
+Health officials have voiced concern that the power plant shutdown could aggravate a novel coronavirus outbreak in impoverished Gaza, which is home to 2 million Palestinians.

 - READ MORE ON: